jgamblin/mana-common/README.md

 #Notes
 ./start-nat-simple-common.sh works with basic passs throuhg.

-./start-nat-full-common.sh is a hot mess.
-I have asked @singe for some help.
+./start-nat-full-common.sh works by creating a eth0:1 virtual interface.

 These scripts assume that your wirless card that allows this many APs is WLAN1.
 You may have to tweak it.
 The TL-WN722N allows two SSID's if you want to edit it to use that.